Bi-invariant types, reliably invariant types, and the comb tree property: Reliably invariant types

 Again the third closure condition for types with large tuples of variables follows from compactness and the fact that if $(\abar_i\bbar_i)_{i<n}$ is an $A$-invariant sequence, then $(\abar_i)_{i<n}$ is an $A$-invariant sequence as well.

 Therefore $\Sc$ satisfies the closure conditions in \cref{defn:reliable} relative to $\Ic$ and so $\Sc \subseteq \Rc$, since $\Rc$ is the largest class of types satisfying this condition.
-Finally, if $q(\xbar)$ is a type in a small number of variables, we can find a global $A$-invariant type $p(\xbar) \supseteq q(\xbar)$, which is therefore in the class $\Sc$ and is therefore reliably in $\Ic$.
+Finally, if $q(\xbar)$ is a type in a small number of variables, we can find a global $A$-invariant type $p(\xbar) \supseteq q(\xbar)$ in the class $\Sc$, which is therefore reliably in $\Ic$.
 For types with large tuples of variables, the extension again exists by compactness. \end{proof}

 \begin{cor} Fix a set of parameters $A$. \begin{enumerate} \item If $A$ is an invariance base, then every type $p(x) \in S_x(A)$ extends to a reliably $A$-invariant type. \item If $A$ is a model, then every type $p(x) \in S_x(A)$ extends to a reliable $A$-coheir. \end{enumerate} \end{cor} \begin{proof} If $A$ is an invariance base, we can apply \cref{thm:I-reliable-existence} with $\Ic$ equal to the class of $A$-invariant global types.
 If $A$ is a model, we can apply \cref{thm:I-reliable-existence} with $\Ic$ equal to the class of $A$-coheirs. \end{proof}